Ontario Field Crop Report

 Technical information can also be obtained at the OMAFRA Field Crops Webpage and Crop Pest Ontario.
 Referenced OMAFRA Publications include the Agronomy Guide for Field Crops (Publication 811), the Field Crop Protection Guide (Publication 812), Guide to Weed Control (Publication 75), and Ontario Weeds (Publication 505).
 These can be obtained from your OMAFRA Resource Centre, or by calling 1-800-668-9938.

-The 2011 corn growing season had a bit of everything; ugly, bad and excellent!
-Conditions early in the season were not conducive to planting, as April was relatively cool and May was significantly wetter than normal.
-Corn planting dragged on to mid-June in some parts of the province.
-Dry weather in July stressed the crop but August rainfall made for an excellent grain filling period.
-By the end of the season the Ontario Crop Heat Unit (CHU) accumulation was marginally above the 30 year normal for most locations in the province.
-For example, the CHU accumulation (May 1 to season-end) at London was 4% above normal, Mount Forest was 3% above normal and Ottawa was 6% above the 30 year normal.
+The 2012 corn year had high expectations, high tension and in the end quite high yields.
+Corn planting was completed in near record time.
+On June 1, we had near record acreage and arguably the best looking corn crop ever.
+Dry weather in June and July significantly stressed the crop but August rainfall made for a reasonable grain filling period.
+By the end of the season the Ontario Crop Heat Unit (CHU) accumulation was above the 30 year normal for most locations in the province.
+For example, the CHU accumulation (May 1 to season-end) at London was 5% above normal, Mount Forest was 4% above normal and Ottawa was 6% above the 30 year normal.

-Corn yields were surprisingly good - with about 50 % of the yields submitted to Agricorp, the provincial average yield stands at 161 bu/ac (10.1 tonnes/ha); when all acres are accounted for the provincial corn yield for 2011 will certainly be higher than the past five year average of 149.1bu/acre.
+Corn yields were surprisingly good; with about 77 % of the yields submitted to Agricorp, the provincial average yield stands at 158 bu/ac (9.9 tonnes/ha); when all calculations are completed the provincial corn yield for 2012 will most likely settle at or very near the past five year average of 149.6 bu/acre.

-The 2011 harvested grain corn acreage will be approximately 1.85 million acres (749,000 ha).
-The relatively open fall coupled with high CHUs and reasonable harvest conditions meant that virtually all the crop was harvested before December 15.
+The 2012 harvested grain corn acreage will be approximately 2.2 million acres (890,700 ha) up significantly from last year.
+The relatively open fall coupled with high CHUs and good harvest conditions meant that virtually all the crop was harvested before December 15.

-Early season weather conditions tended to reduce mineralization of organic matter or result in losses of N fertilizer through denitrification.
-The OMAFRA Pre-Sidedress Nitrate Test (PSNT) Survey done June 10-15 indicated soil nitrate levels that were below average.
-Research plots and producer fields tended to indicate above average N fertilizer requirements in 2011; most likely a combination of the three factors 1) reduced residual N from soil sources, 2) losses of applied N, and 3) increased demand from high yield corn crops.
+Early season weather conditions tended to increase mineralization of organic matter and result higher residual nitrogen in the soil.
+The OMAFRA Pre-Sidedress Nitrate Test (PSNT) Survey done in late May indicated soil nitrate levels that were above average.
+Research plots and producer fields tended to indicate N fertilizer requirements in 2012 were below average even in the face of high yields.